-Participants will gain insight into the breast & cervical cancer topic, learn the benefits of a team-based approach to care, and understand the importance of setting an office protocol that supports practice improvement.
-An expert speaker will cover topics such as the importance of quality improvement (QI) and its impact on enhanced patient care, showcase key points of the breast & cervical cancer topic, and illustrate how streamlining office procedures can make a positive impact on health outcomes as well as an improved work environment.
+During the 2018 Summit, participants gained insight into the breast & cervical cancer topic, learned the benefits of a team-based approach to care, and understood the importance of setting an office protocol that supports practice improvement.
+An expert speaker covered topics such as the importance of quality improvement (QI) and its impact on enhanced patient care, showcased key points of the breast & cervical cancer topic, and illustrated how streamlining office procedures can make a positive impact on health outcomes as well as an improved work environment.

-In addition, the selected practices will use the Ohio Academy of Family Physicians’ breast & cervical cancer QI module that has been approved by the American Board of Family Medicine (ABFM) as an alternative Family Medicine Certification Performance Improvement (PI) activity for 20 PI points and by the American Academy of Family Physicians for 20 continuing medical education (CME) credits.
+In addition, the selected practices are using the Ohio Academy of Family Physicians’ breast & cervical cancer QI module that has been approved by the American Board of Family Medicine (ABFM) as an alternative Family Medicine Certification Performance Improvement (PI) activity for 20 PI points and by the American Academy of Family Physicians for 20 continuing medical education (CME) credits.

-- Identify up to four members of the care team to attend the Summit on Saturday, April 7, at the Hilton Columbus at Easton in Columbus.
-Attendance by a physician or team is required.
+- Identify up to four members of the care team to attend the Summit on April 7, 2018, at the Hilton Columbus at Easton in Columbus.
+Attendance by a physician or team was required.

 - Complimentary registration and mileage reimbursement for up to four members of the care team to attend the Summit.

-- $250 practice stipend for completion of the module after six months of intervention implementation.
+- $250 practice stipend for completion of the module after five months of intervention implementation.

-- ABFM Family Medicine Certification credit and 20 AAFP Performance Improvement in Practice credits upon completion of the breast & cervical cancer module.
+- ABFM Family Medicine Certification PI activity credit and 20 AAFP CME credits upon completion of the breast & cervical cancer module.

 If you have questions regarding this program, please contact Director of Events and Foundation Programs Kaitlin McGuffie or call 800.742.7327.